EloHope/EloHope/README.md

 With FunkRadio you can select individual news broadcasts for listening alongside  your favorite songs.

-For an introduction go to https://github.com/EloHope/funkradio.start.here/blob/main/Overview.md
+For an introduction to funkRadio go to https://github.com/EloHope/funkradio.start.here/blob/main/Overview.md

+A script to make playlists on the basis of directories, album or artist names, or song duration: https://github.com/EloHope/make_playlist/tree/main